Chateau de Mores: Museum

-The Chateau de Mores is currently operated as a museum by the State Historical Society of North Dakota.
+The Chateau de Mores is operated as a museum by the State Historical Society of North Dakota.
 It is open to the public with guided tours available.
 Its features include reproduced carpets and wallpaper and authentic artifacts, along with period furniture.
 A permanent exhibit focuses on the Marquis de Mores, who built the house, and changing exhibit galleries include displays of art, culture and history.

 Architecture

 The chateau itself is a two-story 26-room wood-frame building.
 The house is not a true chateau but was given the name by locals.
-While rough by aristocratic standards it was considerably more luxurious than most contemporary homes built by Dakota settlers, which were mostly constructed of sod or logs.
+While rough by aristocratic standards, it was considerably more luxurious than most contemporary homes built by Dakota settlers, which were mostly constructed of sod or logs.